peter-james-allen/CV/README.md

 # Peter Allen

-A driven and resourceful professional highly skilled in data analysis, mathematical modelling/simulation having worked as an aerospace engineer for 10 years.
-After learning python as a hobby then applying it in previous roles, completed a 16 week intensive software development bootcamp with Makers.
-The dynamic nature of the technology industry has always been of interest due to its constantly changing nature, opportunities for continuous development and chance to create new and exciting products.
+A driven and resourceful professional highly skilled in data analysis and mathematical modelling/simulation having worked as an aerospace engineer for 10 years.
+Have always taken opportunities to develop technical skills; Self-taught python after realising the potential impact for efficiency/automation at work.

+Recently completed a 16 week intensive software development bootcamp with Makers Academy to pursue a career in the tech industry; something that has always been of interest due to its exciting and dynamic nature.

 [Projects](#projects) | [Key Skills](#key-skills) | [Work Experience](#work-experience) | [Education](#education) | [Hobbies](#hobbies)